Insights

 Not all clients are equal.
 Some are better than others!

-Over time it is easy to allow certain client relationships to become dysfunctional and problematic.
-Problem clients range from wanting everything at rush to bullying behaviour to ‘price-pummellers’.
+Over time it is easy to allow certain client relationships to become dysfunctional, problematic and less profitable.
+Problem clients range from wanting everything at rush to abusive/bullying and unreasonable behaviour to ‘price-pummellers’.
 If a child is allowed anything it wants whenever it wants, what does that child turn into?
 A nightmare, a brat or even a monster.
 Whose fault is that, the parents’ or the child’s?
 The parents of course.
-Similarly for us; we get the clients we deserve!
-If you tolerate bad behaviour then don’t be surprised if you get more bad behaviour.
+Similarly for agencies; we get the clients we deserve!
+If you tolerate bad behaviour, then don’t be surprised if you get more bad behaviour.
 The past is the best predictor of future behaviour.

 Think through your client base, if you had more business than you could cope with, which of your clients would you fire?
-One well-known management consultancy fires their bottom 5% of clients each and every year.
-So what holds us back? – Fear and lack of confidence often.
+(This is such a great question to ask yourself) One well-known management consultancy reputedly fires their bottom 5% of clients each and every year.
+So what holds us back?
+Fear and lack of confidence often.
 Before you fire a problem client first try to resolve the causes of the problem.
-If that doesn’t work then find a more lucrative replacement.
-Don’t simply chase sales growth, chase profitable sales growth. - Slow down to go faster.
+If that doesn’t work, then find a more lucrative replacement.
+Don’t simply chase revenue growth, chase profitable revenue growth. - Slow down to go faster.

-Think about what you want your business to be like in 2 year’s time.
+Think about what you want your agency business to be like in 2 years’ time.
 How does it compare to today?
-Which clients will be your long term sustainable clients?
-Which clients do you want to pass to a competitor? - ‘ON’ not ‘IN’
+Which clients will be your long-term sustainable clients?
+Which clients do you want to pass to a competitor?
+What type of work do you want to be doing?
+What new clients do you want to be working with?
+How will you retain your best talent?
+What do you want to be famous for? - ‘ON’ not ‘IN’

-Take time to work ON the business not IN the business.
+Take time to work ON the business, not IN the business.
 Find time to think more, not just ‘do’.
 What does an ideal client look like?
 To me it’s not just about their spend.
-It’s about many other factors such as do they pay on time?
+It’s about many other factors such whether you enjoy working with them, does it feel like a partnership, do they pay on time?
 Do they provide referrals?
 Do they appreciate and respect your contribution valuing you as a Trusted Adviser? - Find better clients

 Find new clients to replace the problematic ones.
 Target those in the same or similar sector or with similar problems.
-Find clients where your expertise is appreciated by senior decision makers. - Kill the messenger
+Find clients where your expertise is appreciated by senior decision makers. - Beware of messengers

-Beware of being passed down to ‘messengers’ who have no authority, budget responsibility or lack the bigger picture.
-Work with clients who want a peer to peer relationship not those who want a buyer-supplier transactional relationship which only cares about price. - Find the right time
+Beware of being passed down to ‘messengers’ who have no authority, no budget responsibility or lack the bigger picture.
+Work with decision makers who want a peer to peer relationship, not those who want a buyer-supplier transactional relationship and who only care about price. - Find the right time

 Choose your timing to replace troublesome clients – do it when you are on a roll, a winning streak.
 Do it when you’re ahead of target. - Spread the business

 Make sure you are not over-reliant on any one client.
-Otherwise this will reduce your confidence dramatically.
-No client bigger than 15% of your business. - It comes from the top
+Otherwise, this will reduce your confidence dramatically.
+My suggestion is no client bigger than 15% of your business.
+This is such an easy mistake to make.
+On the surface everything looks healthy, until…….. the big client leaves…… and they do, eventually. - It comes from the top

-The culture of the senior team is critical.
-Their approach to clients will cascade through to the sales team. - Business never stands still
+The culture of the agency is critical, and it comes from the senior team.
+Their approach to clients will cascade through to the rest of the team. - Relationships never stands still

 Relationships, whether personal or business, change over time.
-Either upwards or downwards, never standing still.
-The best client relationships grow over time but they also probably started off on Day1 with a joint agreement on the right ‘rules of engagement’.
+Moving either upwards or downwards, never standing still.
+The best client relationships grow over time but they also probably started off on Day1 “as you mean to go on”.